-By default latexmk will run the commands necessary to generate a .dvi file, which copies the behavior of earlier versions when only latex was available.
+By default latexmk will run the commands necessary to generate a .dvi file.

 Latexmk can also be set to run continuously with a suitable previewer.
 In that case the latex program (or one of its relatives), etc, are rerun whenever one of the source files is modified, and the previewer automatically updates the on-screen view of the compiled document.